 When bacteria first enter the gut, they are regarded as substances foreign to the body, provoking a response from the immune system.
 However, when the host recognises that these bacteria are not pathogens, there is no longer a reaction.
 Bacteria and horse can thus cooperate in their mutual need of each other for survival.
 The horse is built to digest fibre all day, but plant material that’s harder to digest needs help from microflora.
 The microflora converts the fibre from the plants into fatty acids and B vitamins, which provide the horse with energy.

 The gut flora plays a crucial role in the regulation of the immune system.
 It protects the body from harmful outside factors.
 A healthy gut microbiome is therefore essential for maintaining good health and optimum performance.
 Fibre delivers good bacteria and a good immune system begins with good fibre in the feed.
 Eating roughage also meets psychological needs.
 A horse is naturally accustomed to eating for up to 16 hours a day.
+In Valor ‘Health from the inside out’, you can read more about how gut flora affects immunity.
+You can read Valor here.

 Recommendation from our feed experts: fibre for a strong immune system